WalmartSolutions/Not-Rice-6.1.30/README.md

 alan brokey it

 # reason for crack
-no safe one and trusted so heres mine and if theres issues dm me i patched the aura check and networking in 10 minutes and i got bored so also a reason my nigga!
+no safe one and trusted so heres mine and if theres issues dm me i patched the aura check and networking in 10 minutes and i got bored
 # gui -> RShift (right shift)

 ![image](https://github.com/user-attachments/assets/e5cad224-486a-448e-abec-4c7d671c0e64)